A healthy small business needs a healthy mind

 How about your mental health as a business owner?

 It may not sound sexy, but the most valuable resource in your business is your mental health and wellbeing.
+Accepting that your own mental wellbeing and health deserve to be given the highest priority in your business, is the first step to avoid (or get out of) being overwhelmed in business and getting unstuck.
+And getting unstuck is the third of the 7 Big Questions about building a beautiful business and life.
 If you want to build a beautiful business and life, then it’s critical you learn how to look after yourself, be kind to yourself and value your own time. (watch the videos about business and mental health here)

 Your inner critic: